Swilsen/Penetration-Testing-Report/README.md

 # Summary of Findings
 A total of 8 vulnerabilites were identified.
-They included the following categories:
+They were in the form of the following categories:
 - XSS, or cross-site scripting
 - Reflected XSS
 - SQL injection